mathanraj0601/DesignPattern/Design Patterns/Overview/Document.md

 - Motivation/applicability or scenario: The context or scenerio the pattern suits very well.
 - Participant : what are the classes or interface etc., it going to have
 - Collabration : How the participant going to interface with each other
-- Consequences : As every pattern have some tradeoff alomg with it
+- Consequences : As every pattern have some tradeoff along with it
-- Implemetation : How to implement in programming language
+- Implementation : How to implement in programming language
 - Sample code : Sample code for implementation
-- Real time : Is there application using tthe pattern in real world
+- Real time : Is there application using the pattern in real world

 ## How to learn pattern

 As Experienced people suggest, there are four stages to learn a design pattern or anything

 1. Ignorance : Not knowing anything starting from basic
-1. Awakening : knowing about the pattern exist but don't know how to implement (knowing name, indent, Motivation)
+1. Awakening : knowing about the pattern exist but don't know how to implement (knowing name, intent, Motivation)
 1. OverZealous: Particing the pattern in a controlled environment ( Not in the production code)
 1. Mastery : After become expert we try to find the pattern fit the application very easily and make better coding